 Competition in the pharmaceutical and biotechnology industries is intense.
 Our competitors include pharmaceutical companies and biotechnology companies, as well as universities and public and private research institutions.
 In addition, companies that are active in different but related fields represent substantial competition for us.
 Many of our competitors have significantly greater capital resources, larger research and development staffs and facilities and greater experience in drug development, regulation, manufacturing and marketing than we do.
 These organizations also compete with us to recruit qualified personnel, attract partners for joint ventures or other collaborations, and license technologies that are competitive with ours.
-To compete successfully in this industry, we must identify novel and unique drugs or methods of treatment and then complete the development of those drugs as treatments.
+To compete successfully in this industry we must identify novel and unique drugs or methods of treatment and then complete the development of those drugs as treatments in advance of our competitors.

 The drugs that we are attempting to develop will have to compete with existing therapies.
 In addition, a large number of companies are pursuing the development of pharmaceuticals that target the same conditions that we are targeting.
-Other companies have products or product candidates in various stages of pre-clinical development, or with marketing approvals, to treat conditions for which we are also seeking to discover and develop product candidates.
+Other companies have products or product candidates in various stages of pre-clinical or clinical development, or with marketing approvals, to treat conditions for which we are also seeking to discover and develop product candidates.
 Some of these potential competing drugs are further advanced in development than our product candidates and may be commercialized earlier.

-In the Immuno-Oncology area, almost every major pharmaceutical company has a PD-1 and/or PD-L1 antibody in clinical development or on the market, including, without limitation, Merck & Co. (approved drug PD-1 with the brand name Keytruda[®]), Bristol-Myers Squibb (approved PD-1 with the brand name Opdivo[®]), Roche (approved PD-L1 with the brand name Tecentriq[®]), AstraZeneca/Celgene and Pfizer/Merck KGA.
-We are aware of several anti-GITR antibody development programs in pre-clinical or early clinical studies, including, without limitation, by Merck & Co. and Leap Therapeutics, Inc., and an anti-CAIX antibody in past clinical studies by Wilex AG.
+In the Immuno-Oncology area, almost every major pharmaceutical company has a PD-1 and/or PD-L1 in clinical development or on the market, including, without limitation, Merck & Co. (approved drug PD-1 with the brand name Keytruda®), Bristol-Myers Squibb (approved PD-1 with the brand name (Opdivo®), Astra-Zeneca/Celgene and Pfizer/Merck KGA.
+We are aware of several anti-GITR antibody development programs in pre-clinical or early clinical studies, including by Merck & Co. and GITR, Inc., and an anti-CAIX antibody in past clinical studies by Wilex AG.

 In the targeted anti-cancer agent area, there are several companies with marketing approvals or in late stage development with EGFR and PARP inhibitors that are targeting mutations similar to our programs.
-There are also a number of early stage programs developing BET inhibitors which could overlap with our upcoming programs.

-In the EGFR inhibitor space, Tarceva[®], Iressa[®] and Gilotrif[®] are currently approved drugs for the treatment of first-line EGFR-mutant NSCLC.
-In November 2015, AstraZeneca's Tagrisso[®] (formerly AZD9291) was approved by the FDA for the treatment of patients with metastatic EGFR T790M mutation-positive NSCLC who have progressed on or after EGFR tyrosine kinase inhibitor therapy.
-In addition, we are aware of a number of products in development targeting cancer-causing mutant forms of EGFR for the treatment of NSCLC patients, including, Pfizer's PF-299804 (dacomitinib), Astellas Pharma's ASP8273, Novartis' EGF816, Hannii Pharmaceutical's HM61713 and HM781-36B (Poziotinib), and Acea Bio (Hangzhou)'s avitinib.
+Tarceva[®], Iresaa[®] and Gilotrif[®] are currently approved drugs for the treatment of first-line EGFR-mutant NSCLC.
+In November 2015, AstraZeneca's Tagrisso TM (formerly AZD9291) was approved by the FDA for the treatment of patients with metastatic EGFR T790M mutation-positive NSCLC who have progressed on or after EGFR tyrosine kinase inhibitor therapy.
+In addition, we are aware of a number of products in development targeting cancer-causing mutant forms of EGFR for the treatment of NSCLC patients, including Clovis Oncology's rociletinib (formerly CO-1686) which has a new drug application under review by the FDA, Pfizer's PF-299804 (dacomitinib), Astellas Pharma's ASP8273, Novartis' EGF816, Hanmi Pharmaceutical's HM61713 and HM781-36B (Poziotinib), and Acea Bio (Hangzhou)'s avitinib.

-In the PARP inhibitor space, in late 2014, AstraZeneca's Lynparza (olaparib) was approved in the U.S. as monotherapy in patients with germline BRCA mutated advanced ovarian cancer who have been treated with three or more prior lines of chemotherapy and in the EU for the maintenance treatment of BRCA mutated platinum-sensitive relapsed serous ovarian cancer.
-In late 2016, Clovis Oncology's RubracaTM (rucaparib) was approved in the U.S. as monotherapy for the treatment of patients with deleterious BRCA mutation (germline and/or somatic) associated advanced ovarian cancer who have been treated with two or more chemotherapies.
-There are a number of other PARP inhibitors in late-stage clinical development, or with a new drug application under review by the FDA, including AbbVie's ABT-888 (veliparib), Tesaro, Inc's niraparib.
-Eisai's E-7016, and Pfizer's talazoparib.
+In the PARP inhibitor space, in late 2014, AstraZeneca's LynparzaTM (olaparib) was approved in the U.S. as monotherapy in patients with germline BRCA mutated advanced ovarian cancer who have been treated with three or more prior lines of chemotherapy and in the EU for the maintenance treatment of BRCA mutated platinum-sensitive relapsed serous ovarian cancer.
+There are a number of other PARP inhibitors in late-stage clinical development including Clovis Oncology's rucaparib, AbbVie's ABT-888 (veliparib), Tesaro, Inc's niraparib, Eisai's E-7016, and Biomarin's BMN-673 (talazoparib).